QDSN/Wasserstein-Gradient-descent/README.md

 # Wasserstein-Gradient-descent
-An Implementationof Wasserstein gradient descent by python
+An Implementation of Wasserstein gradient descent by python